 Food aid and market impacts in Darfur

-The Darfur region of Sudan is one of the worst humanitarian crises today.
+The Darfur region of Sudan was one of the worst humanitarian crises in recent memory.
 The United Nations has experimented with given people food vouchers to buy regionally produced food in local markets instead of traditional food aid.
 Senior mathematics and economics major Austin Drukker developed a model to capture the tradeoffs between providing food and vouchers.
 Many world markets may be “flat” in an economic sense, but those in Darfur, with poor roads, rainy seasons, and civil war, are decidedly not.
 Using data collected in Darfur by the World Food Program and MIT’s Humanitarian Response Lab, Austin showed how costs rise as local food is exhausted and trade with other parts of Sudan must increase to meet the voucher demand.
 He worked with Dr. Veatch and professor of economics Dr. Stephen Smith.

 Monte Carlo Optimization

-Senior Olivia Gray and junior Juliann Booth both used Monte Carlo optimization.
+Olivia Gray '14 and Juliann Booth '15 both used Monte Carlo optimization.
 These methods use randomness—surprisingly—to solve hard optimization problems.
 Working with Dr. Veatch, Olivia used simulation to investigate how to reduce idle time in manufacturing systems.
 (Have you ever noticed how when you work with someone, someone always seems to be waiting on someone else?).
 In physics and other fields, there is often a need to generate random numbers that follow some pattern.
 Working with Dr. Senning, Juliann learned an ingenious method, Markov chain Monte Carlo, that works even when you don’t have a complete formula for the pattern.
 She developed a computer tool using this method that can find the maximum of a “messy” (nonconvex) function of many variables.
 See this short article for more details on Olivia and Juliann's research.